netrisai/docs/supported-platform-matrix.rst

       - GA
       - GA
    *  - Server Cluster (Profiling)
-      - Profiling create and apply network constructs to list of servers (not switch ports)
+      - Create network constructs template, then apply it on groups of servers.
       - July/31/2024
       - TBD
       - Dec/2024